polybiusproxy/hxCodec/README.md

 # hxCodec
-A library which adds native video support for OpenFL and HaxeFlixel.
+A library which adds native video support for HaxeFlixel.

 Using [libVLC](https://www.videolan.org/vlc/libvlc.html), hxCodec allows to play hundreds of video codecs.